Guidoz1k/MadSynth/README.md

+# ATTENTION
+## this is a repo for a crunch project made for my graduation work.
+It was made in a absolute state of histeria. the quality of the code, mainly the AVR one, does not represent my coding skills.
+The ESP code is actually alright.
+I plan on the future to refactor this entire project, probably using MIDI.

 # MadSynth

  This is the repository for my synthesizer project.
 It's a personal project and also my bachelor's degree final work.
 The main goal of the project is the development of a low-cost, off-the-shelf parts based synthesizer using a jellybean microcontroller.
 The project is being logged in my youtube channel.
 Extra documentation can be found in the "docs" folder and code snippets can be accessed via links below.